North American Union: Amero

 The "amero" is the appellation given to what would be the North American Union's counterpart to the euro.
 It was first proposed in 1999 by Canadian economist Herbert G. Grubel.
 A senior fellow of the Fraser Institute think-tank, he published a book entitled The Case for the Amero in September 1999, the year that the euro became a virtual currency.
 Robert Pastor, vice-chairman of the Independent Task Force on North America, supported Grubel's conclusions in his 2001 book Toward a North American Community, stating that: "In the long term, the amero is in the best interests of all three countries."
 Another Canadian think-tank, the conservative C.D.
 Howe Institute, advocates the creation of a shared currency between Canada and the United States.
 Although then-Mexican President Vicente Fox had expressed support for the idea, when Grubel brought up the idea to American officials, they said they were not interested, citing lack of benefits for the U.S.

-Cross border trade costs are likened to that of a tariff roughly equivalent to 170%.
+One economic analysis has concluded that cross-border trade costs are likened to that of a tariff roughly equivalent to 170%.
 Forty-four percent of that "tariff" is attributed to "border related trade barriers" which breaks down as follows, "a 8% policy barrier, a 7% language barrier, a 14% currency barrier (from the use of different currencies), a 6% information cost barrier, and a 3% security barrier."
 On August 31, 2007, Internet broadcaster and conspiracy theorists Hal Turner and Ace Sabau claimed to have arranged for a United States government minted amero coin to be smuggled out of the U.S. Treasury Department by an employee of that organization.
 Snopes has assessed both Turner's story and the existence of the amero as false.